Engaging employees is key to keeping employees loyal, happy, and productive on a long-term basis.

-To do this, we will outline the six most important metrics to quantify disengagement in your organization.
+In this article, we will outline the six metrics to hat help put a number to disengagement in your business.

 Voluntary turnover occurs when an employee leaves a company on their own volition.
 Measuring your turnover rates will give you an idea of the general health of your company.